TobikoData/sqlmesh/docs/concepts/tests.md

 OK
 ```

-Note: since the `sqlmesh create_test` command executes queries directly in the target warehouse, the tables of the involved models must exist in it, otherwise the queries will fail.
+Note: since the `sqlmesh create_test` command executes queries directly in the target warehouse, the tables of the involved models must be built first, otherwise the queries will fail.

 ## Running tests